aws-ia/terraform-aws-eks-blueprints/README.md

 ✅  `AWS Load Balancer Controller` for distributing traffic.\
 ✅  `Argocd` for declarative GitOps CD for Kubernetes.\
 ✅  `Nginx` for managing ingress.
+✅  `AppMesh Controller` for Managed Mesh from AWS.

 ## Add-ons
 This framework provides out of the box support for a wide range of popular Kubernetes add-ons.